Rome holiday itinerary, day 5: More things to do in Rome

-So on Monday morning we were back on the subway, heading to Ottaviano once again.
+So on Monday morning, we were back on the subway, heading to Ottaviano once again.
 When we visited the Vatican, we walked by Museo Leonardo Da Vinci Experience, and I promised Mathieu we’d go back to visit it before we go back home.

-Museo Leonardo Da Vinci Experience
+Museo Leonardo da Vinci Experience

 In Rome, you’ll find more than one museum about Leonardo Da Vinci’s inventions.
 After checking out some reviews, we considered this one was the best fit for us.
 It’s not very large, but it’s nice that you can play around with most of the replicas and see how they were supposed to work.
 You can see some of them in this photo collage:

-We found it funny when the girl who gave us the tickets warned us these were replicas, and not the real things.
+We found it funny when the girl who gave us the tickets warned us these were replicas and not the real things.
 Apparently, some tourists got angry because these weren’t Leonardo Da Vinci’s original pieces.
 As if people would get to touch and play with real, valuable works of art!
 It’s like going to the Louvre and making a fuss because you can’t touch the paint on the Mona Lisa.

 Anyway, for us the visit was fun and it was a nice opportunity for Mathieu to take on the role of the teacher, explaining and showing me how some stuff worked and why other stuff didn’t.

-To Piazza Cavour
+Walking to Piazza Cavour